papivot/k8s-operations/Moving to Distroless.md

  22 EXPOSE 8080
  23 CMD ["/usr/local/bin/execdockerrun.py"]
 ```
-* 1. We start with a temporary/build image - python:3-slim - that has all the relevent shell and Python package manager installed.
+* 1. We start with a temporary/build image - python:3-slim - that has all the relevant shell and Python3 package manager installed.
 Call it the `build-env`.
 * 2. Create the necessary **directory structure** where to copy the app binaries or where the app would be creating files.
 * 3. ..
 6. Copy the app scripts/files to the temp image.
 * 7. ...
 10. Mark the files executable.
 Not sure if this is needed???
 May be required (TBD)
 * 11. ...
-13. Run PIP to download and install the relevent Python
+13. Run PIP to download and install the relevant Python3 packages to the known location in the build env.
+* 15. Now that the build enviornment is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY5MDY3ODAxOCwxODIxNjU5NzY1LDE4MD
+eyJoaXN0b3J5IjpbMjExODU1NDA2OSwxODIxNjU5NzY1LDE4MD
 UxNTkyNDNdfQ==
 -->